Guide to Unified Marketing Measurement

 Share

 Developing marketing budgets is difficult.
-Marketing and finance professionals are constantly challenged to find the right mix and level of investment to drive topline revenue growth and maximize profits.
+Marketing and finance professionals are constantly challenged to find and develop a successful marketing mix strategy and level of investment to drive top-line revenue growth and maximize profits.
 Budgeting is a constant negotiation that exists in every organization.
-Even when there’s an explicit annual planning cycle, there are invariably those critical moments when the situation changes for better or worse and marketing budgets along with revenue forecasts need to be revised.
+Even when there’s an explicit annual marketing planning cycle, there are invariably those critical moments when the situation changes for better or worse and marketing budgets along with revenue forecasts need to be revised.

-Unified marketing measurement holds the promise of providing a structured approach to tackle these challenges, providing a framework that helps with making trade-offs between revenue targets and investment, across multiple marketing tactics.
+Unified marketing measurement holds the promise of providing a structured approach to tackle these challenges.
+The unified measurement framework helps with making trade-offs between revenue targets and investment, across multiple marketing tactics.
 However, realizing that promise is challenging and far from guaranteed.

-In this article, we will explore the factors that make marketing investment decisions difficult, how marketing mix models can help or hinder the process, and some tips for avoiding common pitfalls.
+In this article, we’ll explore the factors that make marketing investment decisions difficult, how marketing mix modeling (MMM) can help or hinder the process, and some tips for avoiding common pitfalls.

 Navigating the Three C’s: Complexity, Conflict and Cost